Azure/azure-rest-api-specs/specification/hdinsight/resource-manager/Microsoft.HDInsight/HDInsightOnAks/readme.md

   - code: OperationIdNounVerb
     reason: The operation id is valid.
   - code: EnumInsteadOfBoolean
+    where: $.definitions["ClusterAccessProfile"]["enableInternalIngress].type
-    reason: The boolean property is expected.
+    reason: The boolean property is expected and more user friendly, and it wil be not extended to other values.
 ```

 ### Tag: package-2023-06-preview